SubText : Emotional Communication using Smartphones

 A smartphone based communication system that analyses the text as you write and voice as you speak and presents your most accurate current emotional state using machine learning technology.

-You can choose from characters that you identify the person you are chatting with.
+You can choose from characters that the you identify the person you are chatting with.
 And they will choose one for you in return.

 You can also use common gestures that are similar to those you use in daily real life communications like put your hand over the conversation screen for sending a Hi, shake the phone for sending a Bye!